 The Packaging Color Psychology

 Different hues influence human behaviour and emotion in multiple ways.
 A person’s response to a particular color is triggered involuntarily and is driven by psychology.
-For example, brighter colors tend to reduce the seriousness of packaging, black adds sophistication to any packaging, grey or brown make the packaging conservative or masculine, pink adds a feminine touch, while red draws attention.
+For example, brighter colors tend to reduce the seriousness of packaging, black adds sophistication to any packaging, grey or brown make the packaging conservative or masculine, pink adds a feminine touch, while red draws attention, all of which can be influenced by the use of Brand compliance software solutions.

 Shade and tint also play a role.
 They simply decide how a dull or bright color should be since different tones have different meanings.